Created by Harry Julian Fink

 A former aerialist and trapeze artist for the circus, and cat burglar, THOMAS HEWITT EDWARD CAT (T.H.E.
 Cat, get it?) now finds employment as a freelance bodyguard and investigator in San Francisco.
 He works out of an "office" at the Casa del Gato nightclub, a joint run by his good friend, and sometime cohort, Spanish gypsy Pepe.
 His police contact is Captain McAllister, he of the one arm and bowler hat.

 As a kid, I used to love this show.
-The plots weren't terribly complex, and you could count on a few good thrills every week just watching Loggia, clad entirely in black, scaling tall buildings to death-defying heights, skulking around in the shadows, armed only with a grappling hook and some rope, sorta like spider-Man without superpowers.
-He relied instead on intelligence and agility, although upon occasion he was known to carry both a sleeve knife - a small dagger which he used to lethal effect on everything from a Gila monster to a man - and a .32 Walther automatic.
+The plots weren't terribly complex, and you could count on a few good thrills every week just watching Loggia, clad entirely in black, scaling tall buildings to death-defying heights, skulking around in the shadows, armed only with a grappling hook and some rope, sorta like Spider-Man without superpowers.
+He relied instead on intelligence and agility, although upon occasion he was known to carry both a sleeve knife -- a small dagger which he used to lethal effect on everything from a Gila monster to a man -- and a .32 Walther automatic.

 Although not everyone was as impressed as I was.
 Some wag at Variety (September 21, 1966) had this to say: "T.H.E.
 Cat, being fairly fast on the action stuff, may not lay an E.G.G. in total, but it certainly needs W.O.R.K."

 Well, so what?
 To an eight-year old, it was pretty cool.
-And I seem to remember it had a rather moody, gritty, dark feel to it, lots of shadows and some pretty freaky and twisted characters, as opposed to all the California sunshine-bleached P.I. shows of the time, full of shiny happy people.
+And I seem to remember it had a rather gritty, dark mood to it, lots of shadows and some pretty freaky and twisted characters, as opposed to all the California sunshine-bleached P.I. shows of the time, full of shiny happy people.

 - "One thing I remember is him having a knife in a contraption up his sleeve.
 When he needed to, he would swing his arm real fast, and the knife would slide down into his palm -- ready for action.
 I don't recall him ever actually using it on people, but every episode featured a martial arts type fight with lots of karate stuff, which was the really cool part."